 helpful.

-I'm not a Yocto developer, so if you reading this and think there are other approaches to consider or alternative ways of solving the problem that are better, please do drop me a note!
+I'm not a Yocto developer, so if you are reading this and think there are other approaches to consider or alternative ways of solving the problem that are better, please do drop me a note!

 I'm running on Arch Linux which isn't one of the tested Yocto host distributions, but seemed to work just fine.